valstat/valstat-rfc/VALSTAT.md

 In the most (all?) programing languages, there is no need for existence of some dedicated VALSTAT types.
 Returned structure handling, step one is only about the relationship between two fields states of occupancy.

-VALSTAT state capturing is the act of decoding the relationship between occupancy states of its two fields.
+VALSTAT state decoding is the act of decoding the relationship between occupancy states of its two fields.

-Following is synopsis of capturing the four possible VALSTAT states:
+Following is synopsis of decoding one of the four possible VALSTAT states:

 ```cpp
 // pseudo code